mwaylabs/mcapjs-client/README.md

 [![Build Status](https://travis-ci.org/mwaylabs/mcapjs-client.svg)](https://travis-ci.org/mwaylabs/mcapjs-client)
+# This library is deprecated and won't be maintained anymore!
+Please do not use it anymore.
+For the backbone nested model functionality please refer to our [new library](https://github.com/mwaylabs/uikit)

 # mCAP JavaScript Client Library
 A JavaScript library to develop applications for mCAP.
 You will find more informations about mCAP [here](http://mobility-platform.com).